trimination/wp-rest-spa/README.md

 - you can enter `-1` to retrieve ALL posts (not recommended)

 ---

+_**Note**: I'll be updating this repo until it's where I want it to be, so if there haven't been any commits for more than a couple of months, you can assume that it's where I want it to be._

 ###### "If it doesn't work, it wasn't me" - _trimination_